WordPress Staging Environment: A Beginner’s Guide to Staging Sites

 Setting Up a WordPress Staging Site

-One easy way to create a staging site is to use WordPress hosting that includes a staging tool.
+One easy way to create a staging site is to use a staging tool.
 It typically only requires a few clicks, which makes it easy to set up even for beginners.

 If your hosting provider doesn’t offer this feature, there are two other ways to create a staging site for WordPress – doing it manually or by using a plugin.
 Let’s go over each method.